suganya101993/APITEST_RESTASSURED/README.md

-# QA Automated test for API using Java with Cucumber and Selenium WebDriver #
+# QA Automated API test using Java with Cucumber and Selenium WebDriver #

 This project have QA assessment test.
 Done the set up for the automated test using java language with Selenium and Cucumber.